Am I eligible?

 The NHS free flu vaccine is given to people who:

-- are 65 and over (including those who'll be 65 by 31 March 2021)
+- are 65 years and over (including those who will be 65y by 31 March 2024)

 - have certain health conditions (see link opposite for the definition from the NHS website)

 - are pregnant

-- are in a long-stay residential care
+- are in long-stay residential care

 - frontline health or social care workers